Email best practices

 3. Get to the point

-Readers are often busy and don’t want to get bogged down in an overly fluffy introduction without value.
-Your newsletter may be sent to the trash folder in a few seconds when that happens.
-But a well-balanced intro with pertinent company info and the right amount of charisma can cause the reader to keep going.
+People are often busy and don’t want to get bogged down in an overly fluffy introduction without value.
+You risk your email heading straight to the bin.
+But a well-balanced intro with pertinent info and the right amount of charisma ensures readers keep going.

 Carol Tice from The Freelance Writer's Den shows us how in this newsletter article example: